URGENT CARE

 Knocked-Out Tooth

-Handle the tooth carefully by the crown and rinse it gently with water.
-Try to place it back in the socket or keep it in milk until it can be properly treated.
+Handle the tooth by the crown and rinse gently with water.
+Place it back in the socket or keep it in milk until you see a knocked out tooth dentist.

 Woman with blonde hair frowning, pointing at her mouth, possibly experiencing tooth or gum discomfort.